tibbsm/tabs-to-text/README.md

 ## Customizable format

-Define your own custom format from the popup.
+Define your own custom format from the popup window.

 Use `${title}` and `${url}` as placeholders in the custom format.